yskoverride/Bit/README.md

 ```
 'get' and 'post' are the request types, you can additionally use 'delete' & 'patch'

-'about' and 'contact' are the requested urls.
+'about' and 'contact' are the requested URL.

 'PagesController' is the name of the Controller.

 'about' and 'save' are the methods declared inside their controllers.

-'@' is used as a seperator.
+'@' is used as a separator.

 ### Controllers

 All controllers must be placed inside src/Controllers folder. ( A bit opinionated :) )

-#### Request
+### Request
 User request can be handled with various methods of Request class.

-Capture the url of the request
+Capture the URL of the request

 ```php
 Request::url();
 ```